-The tables below summarize the Fund's exposure to currency risk, if any, based on monetary and non-monetary assets of the Fund.
+The tables below summarize the Fund's exposure, through its direct holdings and its reference funds, to currency risk, if any, based on monetary and non-monetary assets of the Fund.
 The tables also illustrate the impact on Net Assets if the Canadian dollar had strengthened or weakened by 5% in relation to all foreign currencies, with all other factors remaining constant.
 In practice, actual results may differ from this sensitivity analysis and the difference could be material.